AppsFlyerSDK/appsflyer-unity-plugin/README.md

 ---
 ## <a id="breaking-changes">     ❗❗ Breaking changes when updating to 6.6.0 ❗❗
 - Starting version 6.6.0, there is no more need to differentiate between iOS and Android APIs.
 All APIs must be called with `AppsFlyer` class (even if the API is only iOS or Android).
-- Please take into consideration that since version 6.6.0, most of the APIs require `initSDK` to be called prior to using them, only a handful of APIs will properly work when called prior to initialization: `setIsDebug`, `setCurrencyCode`, `setHost`, `disableSKAdNetwork`.
+- Please take into consideration that since version 6.6.0, most of the APIs require `initSDK` to be called prior to using them, and since version 6.10.10 only a handful of APIs will properly work when called prior to initialization: `setIsDebug`, `setCurrencyCode`, `setHost`, `disableSKAdNetwork`.

 Example: